socialityCoop/Term-Info-Widget/README.md

 * Install: Initate it by placing it in a widget area.
 * Options: You can shoose which taxonomy to display and where to display (term page or single) from the backend
-* Extent: You can extent the widget by copying it to yourtheme/terminfo-widget/terminfo-display.php.
+* Extent: You can extent the widget by recreating the template file and adding any extra term meta

 ##### Overide Theme Template
 * The template can be overridden by copying it to yourtheme/terminfo-widget/terminfo-display.php.